Excel like filter in Angular Grid component

 Show customized text in checkbox list data

-To customize the text in the Excel/Checkbox filter, you can define a filterItemTemplate and bind it to the desired column.
-The filterItemTemplate property allows you to create custom templates for filter items.
-You can use any logic and HTML elements within this template to display the desired text or content.
+Text customization is achieved by defining a filterItemTemplate and binding it to the target column.
+The filterItemTemplate property enables creation of custom templates for filter items, supporting any logic and HTML elements within the template to display desired text or content.

 import { Component, OnInit, ViewChild } from '@angular/core';